HYUNSEONG-KIM/HYUNSEONG-KIM.github.io/docs/Projects/Dynamic Reference/Dynamic Reference.md

     Using suggestion form to send a message to editor team. https://mathworld.wolfram.com/contact/

 Note: It doesn't provides access date for citation.
 It is because this page managed by editor team who are experts of mathematics discilpine.
+NIST Hand Book also reference this resource

 ## NIST